ghuvrons/gen-tracker/README.md

 - [ ] Bugs: FullData can be clicked when it's only 1, make the chart error
 - [ ] Fix "intervention" error log when scrolling command list
 - [ ] Group ReportReader parameter based on VCU, BMS & MCU
-- [ ] Bugs: When FollowButton clicked, it is not automatically scrolled to the last data
+- [ ] Fix, When FollowButton clicked, it is not automatically scrolled to the last data
 - [ ] Add keyboard (up & down) control to ReportLog
 - [ ] Re-check "Generate Unit" compatibility
-- [ ] Change Y-axes label from 'value' to 'unit name'
-- [ ] Fix back Odometer and Speed to km and km/h
 - [ ] Move communication handler to backend, not client
 - [ ] Fix y-axis chart when its bigger
 - [ ] change axes range unit (K, M, G)
+- [ ] Fix RepsonseLog not sync with command sent